ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ### HPKE Configuration Request {#hpke-config}

-Before the client can upload its report to the leader, it must know the public key of each of the aggregators.
-These are retrieved from each aggregator by sending an HTTP GET request to `[aggregator]/hpke_config?task_id=[task-id]`, where `[aggregator]` is the aggregator's endpoint URL, obtained from the task parameters, and `[task-id]` is the task ID obtained from the task parameters, encoded in Base 64 with URL and filename safe alphabet with no padding, as specified in sections 5 and 3.2 of {{!RFC4648}}.
+Before the client can upload its report to the leader, it must know the HPKE configuration of each aggregator.
+Each task ID corresponds to exactly one HPKE configuration.
+See {{compliance}} for information on HPKE configuration algorithms.

+Clients retrieve the HPKE configuration from each aggregator by sending an HTTP GET request to `[aggregator]/hpke_config?task_id=[task-id]`, where `[aggregator]` is the aggregator's endpoint URL, obtained from the task parameters, and `[task-id]` is the task ID obtained from the task parameters, encoded in Base 64 with URL and filename safe alphabet with no padding, as specified in sections 5 and 3.2 of
+{{!RFC4648}}.
 If the aggregator does not recognize the task ID, then it responds with HTTP error status 404 Not Found and an error of type `unrecognizedTask`.
-The aggregator responds to well-formed requests with status 200 and an `HpkeConfig` value:
+The aggregator responds to well-formed requests with status 200 and an `HpkeConfig`
+value:

 [TODO: Allow aggregators to return HTTP 403 Forbidden in deployments that use authentication to avoid leaking information about which tasks exist.]